afgallo/hapipalapi/README.md

 - [Husky](https://github.com/typicode/husky) - Modern native git hooks made easy
 - [Lint-staged](https://github.com/okonet/lint-staged) - Run linters on git staged files

+And much more ... checkout `package.json` for a complete list of dependencies.

+## Docker
+You can optionally use docker as it's backed in into the template.
+More information can be found [here](DOCKER.md).

 ## Contributing

 To contribute to HapipalApi, please follow the [GitHub Flow](https://guides.github.com/introduction/flow/) workflow.